Barbara Bush was a former Astros score keeper

 But one of the things she used to do was keep score at the Astros games when she attended with her husband.

-Astros historian Mike Acosta dug out some of some of the old scorecards that Mrs. Bush would fill out during those games.
+Astros historian Mike Acosta dug out some of the old scorecards that Mrs. Bush would fill out during those games.

 "If you look at the scorecard that we saved from 2006 you kind of see.
 She was very intense," said Acosta.